tdantas/async-if-else/README.md

 #### Hey, did you found an issue?

-The best way to get in touch is using the [GitHub](https://github.com/tdantas/async-if-else/issues).
+The best way to get in touch is using the [GitHub issues section](https://github.com/tdantas/async-if-else/issues).
 If you can't find someone with the problem you are facing open a [new issue](https://github.com/tdantas/async-if-else/issues/new) and let me know.
 If you manage to find a solution for your problem, you can submit a new [PR](https://github.com/tdantas/async-if-else/pulls) :)